MicrosoftDocs/edge-developer/microsoft-edge/webview2/code-samples-links.md

 <!-- ====================================================================== -->
 ## Apps in the WebView2Samples.sln file

-The `WebView2Samples` repo includes sample projects for Win32, WPF, WinForms, and WinUI.
+The `WebView2Samples` repo includes comprehensive-API, platform-specific sample projects, for Win32, WPF, WinForms, and WinUI.
 These samples are hybrid applications that use the Microsoft Edge WebView2 control.

 1. In a separate window or tab, see [WebView2Samples repo (README page)](https://github.com/MicrosoftEdge/WebView2Samples).

-1. Clone the `WebView2Samples` repo, as described in [Clone or download the WebView2 samples repo](how-to/machine-setup.md#clone-or-download-the-webview2samples-repo).
+1. Clone or download the `WebView2Samples` repo, as described in [Clone or download the WebView2 samples repo](how-to/machine-setup.md#clone-or-download-the-webview2samples-repo).

 1. In your resulting, local copy of the repo directory structure, find all `*.sln` files.

 1. Open one of the `.sln` files.
-For example, open your local copy of the solution file [WebView2Samples.sln](https://github.com/MicrosoftEdge/WebView2Samples/blob/master/SampleApps/WebView2Samples.sln) in Microsoft Visual Studio.
+For example, open your local copy of the multi-platform solution file [WebView2Samples/SampleApps/WebView2Samples.sln](https://github.com/MicrosoftEdge/WebView2Samples/blob/master/SampleApps/WebView2Samples.sln) (downloaded as path `WebView2Samples-master/SampleApps/WebView2Samples.sln`) in Microsoft Visual Studio.
 When you open that solution file in Visual Studio, **Solution Explorer** contains the following WebView2 samples, as projects:

    ![Solution Explorer for the WebView2Samples repo, showing the WebView2 samples as projects.](media/solution-file-webview2samples.png)

+This particular `.sln` file doesn't include the Get Started projects, which are separate `.sln` files, one per platform.

-The `WebView2Samples` repo contains the following projects, in `WebView2Samples.sln`:
+The `WebView2Samples` repo contains the following projects.
+These projects are included in the `WebView2Samples.sln` file, and each platform also has a dedicated `.sln` file.

 | Type of sample | Sample Project | Description |
 |---|---|---|